 o an AATSP chapter

 o an individual AATSP member in good standing.

 o NOTE: Self nominations are appropriate provided that the individual is an AATSP member in good standing.

 o Chapters are urged to discuss possible nominations at their chapter meeting well in advance of the deadline for nominations.

 o Each chapter may submit no more than two names of candidates for each elective office.
 These candidates do not need to be members of the nominating chapter.

 - It is imperative to nominate well-qualified candidates at all levels of instruction in order to maintain highly competent leadership in the Association.

 3. How are nominations submitted?

-- All nominations must contain the following:
+- All nominations must be submitted in digital format and contain the following:

 o Letter of nomination